-Star Trek: TNG is the most successful of the Star Trek series, both critically, numerically and by ratings.
+Star Trek: TNG is the most successful of the Star Trek series, both critically and by ratings.
+It’s also the longest running Star Trek series by number of episodes.
 I’m including a link here that tracks the Nielsen ratings for all of the Star Trek series except TOS, and as you can see TNG is the only one that didn’t have a general ratings decline over the course of the show.
 We also know that the original series had a ratings decline too, as it was cancelled in its third season.
 It is primarily because of TNG that Star Trek and science fiction in general returned to television, that’s no exaggeration.
 The characters changed a heckuva lot over the series, and for the better.
 Here’s a cool meme I found that shows in a funny way how they changed from season one to season seven.
 Okay that one guy isn’t LeVar Burton, but otherwise it totally works!

 Use of cast discusses how the cast and characters are used in the episode.
-The Blu Ray version section will cover what if any enhancements were made in the episode.
+The Blu Ray version section will cover any enhancements or corrections that were made in the episode as well as any deleted scenes included on the discs.
 Paramount and CBS went to an enormous amount of effort to remaster every episode, looking at the original film reels, remastering the video into HD and the sound into 7.1.
 Here’s a link to a nice little demonstration of the difference.
 Nitpicks are just that: little things that either seem strange, make no sense or are flaws in the episode but that perhaps most folks don’t notice.
 Overall impression is where I discuss what I thought of the episode in general and what works and doesn’t work in it.
-If there are any interesting things to note about the episode I’ll note them in the behind the scenes/trivia section, many of which in the first season will be supplemented by a series of reviews that Wil Wheaton did.
-Finally I’ll rate the episode and say whether the casual TNG watcher can afford to miss this episode or not.
+Interesting things to note about the episode will appear in the behind the scenes/trivia section, many of which in the first season will be supplemented by a series of reviews that Wil Wheaton did.
+Finally I’ll assign each episode a one-to-five star rating and say whether the casual TNG watcher can afford to miss this episode or not.